matomo-org/developer-documentation/docs/3.x/getting-started-part-1.md

 You're now ready to create your first plugin, but before we do that, let's add some test data for you to play with.

 In your browser, load Piwik and navigate to _Administration > Marketplace.
-Look for the _Visitor Generator_ plugin and enable it.
-Then on the admin menu to the left, click on _Visitor Generator_ (under _Development_).
+Look for the "Visitor Generator" plugin and enable it.
+Then on the admin menu to the left, click on "Visitor Generator" (under "Development").

 On this page you'll see a form where you can select a site and enter a number of days to generate data for: